sourcegraph/sourcegraph-public-snapshot/doc/admin/updates/pure_docker.md

 <!-- GENERATE UPGRADE GUIDE ON RELEASE (release tooling uses this to add entries) -->

+## 3.38 -> 3.39

+In this release we need to remove timescaledb from `shared_preload_libraries` configuration in `codeinsights-db`'s `postgresql.conf`.
+This step will be [performed automatically](https://github.com/sourcegraph/deploy-sourcegraph-docker/commit/b37367c738d28ef7e27c8b1f833eb9355bd9e8b1#diff-916162e35509bb582798c4306953fec9f43779d82420cb4435576e2873869f78R17).
+It can be performed manually instead of run as part of the deploy script.

+To upgrade, please perform the changes in the following diff: [https://github.com/sourcegraph/deploy-sourcegraph-docker/commit/b37367c738d28ef7e27c8b1f833eb9355bd9e8b1](https://github.com/sourcegraph/deploy-sourcegraph-docker/commit/b37367c738d28ef7e27c8b1f833eb9355bd9e8b1)

+*How smooth was this upgrade process for you?
+You can give us your feedback on this upgrade by filling out [this feedback form](https://share.hsforms.com/1aGeG7ALQQEGO6zyfauIiCA1n7ku?update_version=3.39).*

 ## 3.38.0 -> 3.38.1

 To upgrade, please perform the changes in the following diff: